What’s On

 Understanding where funding fits, and how a short film opens doors.

-This session breaks down how filmmakers move from self-initiated work into formal funding.
+This session broke down how filmmakers move from self-initiated work into formal funding.
 We’ll discuss grant pathways, what assessors actually look for, and how a short film can strategically lead toward future projects.

 FROM SCRIPT TO SCREEN